Datdo5758/NewsWeb/README.md

 # NewsWeb
-- Web tin tức
+- News website
-- sử dụng html, css, Javascript
+- use html, css, Javascript
-- 1 trang web tin tức lấy dữ liệu từ các api
-- có các chức năng: phân trang, cài đặt phân trang, lọc tin tức, tìm kiếm tin tức theo từ khoá,...
+- A news website that gets data from APIs
+# Main functions:
+- paging, paging settings
+- Filter news, search for news by keywords,...